-Safeguarding of Young People

-Charles Darwin School is committed to safeguarding and promoting the welfare and safety of children and young people and expects all staff and volunteers to share this commitment.
+Safeguarding of Young PeopleCharles Darwin School is committed to safeguarding and promoting the welfare and safety of children and young people and expects all staff and volunteers to share this commitment.
+All our safeguarding expectations can be seen via relevant policies on the school website.

-September 2022
+September 2023